The CGLMP Bell Inequalities: Possible Quantum Theory Measurement Processes in CLGMP Formalism

 \subsection{Quantum State Violating Collins Inequality}

 An example of a quantum state (see their Eq.
 12)) that violates the inequality $I\leq 3$ is considered by Collins et al \cite{Collins02a}, based on quantum expressions in Eq. (\ref{Eq.HVTQuantumTheoryEquivalences2}).
 This is the maximally entangled state for two $d$ dimensional sub-systems.
 Such a case could apply to two sub-systems with the same spin $s$, for which the spin eigenstates are $\left\vert s,m\right\rangle $, where $m=-s,..,+s$.
-For the (unnormalized) state $\dsum\limits_{m=-s}^{s}\left\vert s,m\right\rangle _{A}\left\vert s,m\right\rangle _{B}$ the quantum expression for $I$ is found to be greater than $3$ for all $d=2s+1$, corresponding to a Bell inequality violation in a macroscopic system if $s$ is large.
-However, this violation involved introducing physical quantities $A_{1},A_{2},B_{1},B_{2}$ as Hermitian operators defined by their eigenvalues and eigenvectors (see Eq.
-(13) in Ref \cite{Collins02a}), the latter being linear combinations of the $\left\vert s,m\right\rangle _{A(B)}$ .However, as the operators turn out to be off-diagonal in these basis states, it is not obvious what physical observable they correspond to.
+For the (un-normalized) state $\dsum\limits_{m=-s}^{s}\left\vert s,m\right\rangle _{A}\left\vert s,m\right\rangle _{B}$ the quantum expression for $I$ is found to be greater than $3$ for all $d=2s+1$.
+In the case where $s$ is large, this corresponds to a Bell inequality violation in a \emph{macroscopic} system - a result of some significance, as Bell non-locality is normally confined to microscopic systems.

+However, this violation involved introducing physical quantities $ A_{1},A_{2},B_{1},B_{2}$ as Hermitian operators defined by their eigenvalues and eigenvectors (see Eq.
+(13) in Ref \cite{Collins02a}), the latter being linear combinations of the $\left\vert s,m\right\rangle _{A(B)}$ .However, as the operators turn out to be \emph{off-diagonal} in these basis states, it is \emph{not} obvious what physical observable they correspond to.

 No experimental tests of the CGLMP\ Bell inequalities have been carried out.
-However, it may be possible to test the CGLMP inequalities in Bose-Einstein condensates in cold atomic gases based on double-well potentials, with two localised modes per well associated with different hyperfine states and with the $\left\vert s,m\right\rangle _{A}$ and $\left\vert s,m\right\rangle _{B}$ being Schwinger spin states for each the sub-system.
+However, it may be possible to test the CGLMP inequalities in Bose-Einstein condensates in cold atomic gases based on double-well potentials, with two localized modes per well associated with different hyperfine states and with the $\left\vert s,m\right\rangle _{A}$ and $\left\vert s,m\right\rangle _{B}$ being Schwinger spin states for each the sub-system.
+In principle $s$ can be large when $N$ is large.
 The two different observables for each sub-system could be defined in terms of the Schwinger spin states.